 The Department of Biology offers a broad interdisciplinary graduate education in the biological sciences that leads to the Master of Science (M.S.) degree.
 The program is designed for those students that desire a broad-based curriculum with a diversity of course work.

 The following information is a summary and guide designed for graduate biology majors.
-The Graduate Bulletin includes official policies and procedures concerning such topics as admission, curriculum, and graduation.
+The Graduate Catalog includes official policies and procedures concerning such topics as admission, curriculum, and graduation.

 Admission to M.S.
 Program

-All applicants must complete an application to the JSU College of Graduate Studies.
+All applicants must complete an application to JSU Graduate Studies.

 A completed application includes: